northeastern-rc/rc-public-documentation/docs/source/classroom/class_guide.md

 ## Software Applications

-All courses have access to the [command line](https://rc-docs.northeastern.edu/en/latest/first_steps/usingbash.html#command-line).
+All courses have access to the command line.

-We have many software applications installed system wide as modules that are available through the command line via the [“module” command](https://rc-docs.northeastern.edu/en/latest/software/systemwide/modules.html).
+We have many software applications installed system wide as modules that are available through the command line via the [module](../software/systemwide/modules.md) command.

-We also support many software applications for courses and have interactive versions on the [Open OnDemand](https://rc-docs.northeastern.edu/en/latest/using-ood/index.html) website including:
+We also support many software applications for courses and have interactive versions on the [Open OnDemand](https://rc.northeastern.edu/ood/) website including:

 Jupyterlab notebook, Rstudio, Matlab, VSCode, Maestro (Schrodinger), and a unix Desktop